Asana (NYSE:ASAN) Releases Q3 2022 Earnings Guidance

-Asana (NYSE:ASAN) updated its third quarter 2022 earnings guidance on Wednesday.
+Asana (NYSE:ASAN) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $-0.270-$-0.260 for the period, compared to the Thomson Reuters consensus estimate of $-0.280.
 The company issued revenue guidance of $93 million-$94 million, compared to the consensus revenue estimate of $86.72 million.Asana also updated its FY 2022 guidance to EPS.

-A number of equities analysts have issued reports on ASAN shares.
-KeyCorp increased their price objective on Asana from $75.00 to $85.00 and gave the stock an overweight rating in a report on Thursday, September 2nd.
-JMP Securities increased their price objective on Asana from $82.00 to $85.00 and gave the stock an outperform rating in a report on Thursday, September 2nd.
-Zacks Investment Research upgraded Asana from a sell rating to a hold rating in a report on Wednesday, August 4th.
-Royal Bank of Canada increased their price objective on Asana from $70.00 to $75.00 and gave the stock a sector perform rating in a report on Thursday, September 2nd.
-They noted that the move was a valuation call.
-Finally, Morgan Stanley raised their price target on Asana from $34.00 to $37.00 and gave the company an equal weight rating in a report on Friday, June 4th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and nine have given a buy rating to the company.
-Based on data from MarketBeat.com, Asana presently has a consensus rating of Buy and a consensus target price of $67.21.
+A number of analysts have recently weighed in on ASAN shares.
+Jefferies Financial Group raised their price objective on Asana from $90.00 to $115.00 and gave the stock a buy rating in a research report on Monday, September 13th.
+Robert W. Baird boosted their target price on shares of Asana from $90.00 to $110.00 and gave the stock an outperform rating in a research report on Tuesday, September 21st.
+KeyCorp raised their price target on shares of Asana from $75.00 to $85.00 and gave the stock an overweight rating in a report on Thursday, September 2nd.
+FBN Securities assumed coverage on shares of Asana in a report on Thursday, July 22nd.
+They set an outperform rating and a $80.00 price objective on the stock.
+Finally, JMP Securities lifted their price target on Asana from $82.00 to $85.00 and gave the stock an outperform rating in a research report on Thursday, September 2nd.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and nine have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Asana presently has a consensus rating of Buy and a consensus target price of $67.21.

 An institutional investor recently raised its position in Asana stock.
-Wells Fargo & Company MN boosted its holdings in shares of Asana, Inc. (NYSE:ASAN) by 92.6% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 22,489 shares of the company’s stock after acquiring an additional 10,814 shares during the quarter.
-Wells Fargo & Company MN’s holdings in Asana were worth $1,395,000 as of its most recent SEC filing.
-Institutional investors own 33.87% of the company’s stock.
+Morgan Stanley grew its holdings in shares of Asana, Inc. (NYSE:ASAN) by 621.7% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 1,018,489 shares of the company’s stock after purchasing an additional 877,373 shares during the quarter.
+Morgan Stanley owned approximately 0.62% of Asana worth $63,177,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 33.87% of the company’s stock.

 Asana Company Profile